How to Use a Potentiometer

 As the symbol suggests a potentiometer is nothing but a resistor with one variable end.
 Let us assume a 10k potentiometer, here if we measure the resistance between terminal 1 and terminal 3 we will get a value of 10k because both the terminals are fixed ends of the potentiometer.
-Now, let us place the wiper exactly at 25% from terminal 1 as shown above and if we measure the resistance between 1 and 2 we will get 25% of 10k which is 2.5K and measuring across terminal 2 and 3 will give a resistance of 7.5K.
+Now, let us place the wiper exactly at 25% from terminal 1 as shown above and if we measure the resistance between 1 and 2 we will get 25% of 10k which is 2.5K, and measuring across terminals 2 and 3 will give a resistance of 7.5K.

-So the terminals 1 and 2 or terminals 2 and 3 can be used to obtain the variable resistance and the knob can be used to vary the resistance and set the required value.
+So terminals 1 and 2 or terminals 2 and 3 can be used to obtain the variable resistance and the knob can be used to vary the resistance and set the required value.

 - Voltage and Current Control Circuits

 - Used as volume control knobs in radios

 2D Diagram (Model P232)